 - respecting, protecting and promoting human rights and freedoms;

-- advocating the respect for the principles of the rule of law;
+- advocating for the respect of the principles of the rule of law;

 - disseminating ideas and raising awareness of the need to respect, protect and promote human rights and freedoms;